vectorgrp/sil-kit-fmu-importer/README.md

 ### **Time**

 The FMU's model description usually provides a simulation step size.
 The FMU Importer will align SIL Kit simulation's step size with the FMU's step size.
 It is possible to set the SIL Kit simulation step size via the FMU Importer's configuration file (see [Available Options](#available-options)).
 If neither the model description nor the FMU Importer configuration are not providing a step size, a default value of 1 ms is used.

-By default, the FMU Importer requests the same simulation step size on the SIL Kit side as it is provided in the FMU's model description.
-It is possible to change the simulation step size on the SIL Kit side (see [Available Options](#available-options)).

 ### **Variable Representation**